Again with the late in the year ads. This one is from December 13, 1902, right below an ad for a “manly” boarding school:

 “Well, that’s what I mean.”

 - In 1902, juvenile privacy was evidently nonexistent.
-Despite being underaged, their names and home addresses are all published in the first paragraph.
+Despite being underaged (“none more than fifteen years old”), their names and home addresses are all published in the first paragraph.

 - “Community Service” was also evidently not dreamed up yet, which is what they would get these days, most likely.

-- Additionally, if these boys had “good parents”, what were they doing on the street while school was in session?
+- If these boys had “good parents”, what were they doing on the street while school was in session?

 - Public buildings had windows that opened.
 I long for the day when this is again the case.

 - The trend of shooting bullets had not yet afflicted school boys.
-Note however, that in a different story on the same page, a man buys a gun for no reason and then accidentally kills his friend with it.
+Note, however, on the same page, a man (J. J. Kooman of British Guiana) buys a gun for no reason and then accidentally kills his friend (Giles Smith) with it.

 - A criminal conviction, even for a minor offense, was still a serious matter.